tristanqtn/tristanqtn/README.md

 **Board Games**
 - [Scrabble](https://github.com/tristanqtn/Scrabble) - the famous spelling game written in C.
 - [Cluedo](https://github.com/tristanqtn/Cluedo) - an investigation game set in the Paris metro written in C++ and Allegro.
+- [Pydoku](https://github.com/tristanqtn/Pydoku) - A simple but cool Python application to play sudoku on demand.

 </details>